-hoomd.context.initialize(args=None, memory_traceback=False, mpi_comm=None) Initialize the execution context hoomd.context.initialize() parses the command line arguments given, sets the options and initializes MPI and GPU execution (if any).
+hoomd.context.initialize() parses the command line arguments given, sets the options and initializes MPI and GPU execution (if any).
 By default, hoomd.context.initialize() reads arguments given on the command line.
 Provide a string to hoomd.context.initialize() to set the launch configuration within the job script.